Ff-c109/UKIT-Framework/README.md

 Notice: **If a UPage file didn't have the upageCode label, it will be never returned.
 It means that users will see thier browser is loading endlessly.**

 Note: *If you want to creat a static file which dosen't need upage part, you can create it with the subfix ".html"*

+# UKIT 2

+The UKIT v2.0.0-pre.1.0 version is under devlop.

+## What's new

+- Use stream to transfer a common file when it is big enough.
+[Devlopping]
+- POST method supported [Waiting]
+- In-time interactive framework(IT2A) [Waiting]
+- Message Stream - communicating with clients real-time [Waiting]

+### Stream transmission

+Use stream to transfer a common file when it is big enough.

+### POST method

+create .post.ukit file to process POST content.

+A completely new file type, it can be used not only on the browser.

+### IT2A

+In-time Interactive Framework.
+Client can call a function on server side.
+Server side function can access client side data.

+### Message Stream

+Server side functions can communicate with client side functions when Message Stream is enabled.

+It can also be used to transfer large file